 Here are a few tips to help keep your site active and relevant:

-1) News Blog - If possible try write a weekly, fortnightly or monthly blog for your site to let your customers know what you have been up to.
+1) Create and keep an updated Website Blog - If possible try write a weekly, fortnightly or monthly blog for your site to let your customers know what you have been up to.
 It could be the latest success of your new product or a trend you have spotted in your industry.
 Whatever it is, try keep it fresh and exiting and something people want to read about.

-4) Advertise - Experiment with Google Adwords and Facebook advertising to target new potential customers.
+4) Consider online Advertising - Experiment with Google Adwords and Facebook advertising to target new potential customers.
 Remember to have a clear message and to drive all traffic back to your site.

-5) Track your site - Use Google Analytics to constantly monitor your sites hits, where people click to gauge your success.
+5) Track your website statistics - Use Google Analytics to constantly monitor your sites visits, clicks and bounce rates.
+See where people click to gauge your online success.
 Test, Refine and Repeat!
 You will never know if what you are doing is working if you don't track what you are doing.